 Reason: Heavy meals, especially comprising high-fat foods like cheese, egg-yolk, red-meat, foods cooked/fried in fatty oils will tend to make you sluggish.
-Sugary foods/beverages will unnecessarily pile on the bulge as you get less
+Sugary foods/beverages will unnecessarily pile on the bulge as you get less exercise

 (unless you’re a cop or a nurse on night duty).

 Go easy on sugary drinks, like colas, juices – just one should be enough during the whole 7-8 hours shift

 Reason: working your lungs and the consequent surge of oxygen will charge you up for another 4-6 hours of work.

 Leave your seat and walk every hour or so.
 Do simple stretching exercises if you can.
 Try this: Stand erect and then bend forward (slowly) as if to tie your shoe laces.
 Do not bend your legs while doing so.